asettle/ceph-csi/docs/design/proposals/cephfs-fscrypt.md

 ## User Visible Change

-We propose adding encryption support similar to the existing RBD encryption support in configuration and KMS integration.
+Similar to the existing RADOS Block Device (RBD) encryption support, SUSE proposes adding encryption support in the configuration and Key Management Service (KMS) integration.

-A user may enable encryption using storage class keys similar to RBD.
-Ceph-CSI configures and unlocks the persistent volumes / CephFS subvolumes.
+In this example, a user may enable encryption using storage class keys similar to RBD.
+Ceph-csi then configures and unlocks the persistent volumes and CephFS subvolumes.

-Due to the way `fscrypt` stores metadata, subvolumes will have a regular root directory containing  a `/.fscrypt` directory and a `/ceph-csi-encrypted` directory.
-The first contains `fscrypt` metadata; the latter is the fscrypt-enabled directory made accessible to pods.
+Due to the way `fscrypt` stores metadata, sub-volumes have a regular root directory containing  a `/.fscrypt` directory and a `/ceph-csi-encrypted` directory.
+The first contains `fscrypt` metadata; the latter is the fscrypt-enabled directory made that is accessible to pods.

 Example configuration using a secrets-based KMS:

 ```yaml
 apiVersion: v1
 kind: Secret